t2tech-corp/IE7500/README.md

 This repository contains the code and resources for our semester project on Natural Language Processing (NLP).

-With our Cinematic Quote Analyzer, we aim to develop an interactive tool that empowers users to explore the deeper meaning behind their favorite movie quotes.
-Users will be able to input any cinematic quote, which the tool will analyze for its emotional tone, genre association, and contextual relevance within the script.
-Leveraging advanced natural language processing techniques like sentiment analysis, topic modeling, and contextual embeddings, the tool will provide meaningful insights into the quote's significance.
-We also plan for the tool to offer tailored movie recommendations based on themes, tones, or dialogue styles, fostering a deeper appreciation for cinematic storytelling and connecting users with similar films they might enjoy!

 ## Table of Contents

 - [Introduction](#introduction)